stefanroeck/runtasticconverter/readme.md

         [...]

 This program processes the json files inside of the Sport-sessions folder and correlates them with the data in GPS-data.

+## Development
+### Build
+    mvn

+### Schema files
+JAXB POJOs for TCX and GPX export formats have been generated with Java Tooling, see xjc.
+Jackson POJOs for Runtastic JSON files have been generate like this:
++ Derive JSON Schema from JSON files: https://www.jsonschema.net/
++ Generate POJOs from JSON Schema: http://www.jsonschema2pojo.org/